-• The use of 'Trusted Computing' technique in this form...is unacceptable for the federal administration and the operators of critical infrastructure.

-The use of Windows 8 in combination with a TPM 2.0 is accompanied by a loss of control over the operating system and the hardware used.
+- The use of 'Trusted Computing' technique in this form...is unacceptable for the federal administration and the operators of critical infrastructure. - BSI (i.e. Federal Office for Information Security): - The use of Windows 8 in combination with a TPM 2.0 is accompanied by a loss of control over the operating system and the hardware used.